 Object tags

-Domain 3: Performance Concepts (15% of the exam)
+Domain 3: Performance and Cost Optimization Concepts (16% of the exam)

 Explain plans